Picture Gallery

 Photo

 A need for more factory space dooms the canteen building.
-The canteen is demolished in 1937 or 1938, along with the rose garden and the stone cottage on Ascot Road that served as the girls’ rest room.
-They will be replaced by a three-storey building to house the Composing Department, two recently ordered Vomag presses (and their reelstands, in the basement below them), the Warehouse with its Christensen stitching machines, and a loading bay.
-Canteen operations have been moved to premises on the other side of Whippendell Road.
-(From the archives)
+The canteen is demolished in 1937 or 1938, along with the rose garden and the stone cottage on Ascot Road that served as the girls' rest room.
+In their place will be erected a three-storey building for the Composing Department, two new Vomag presses (and their reelstands, in the basement below them), the Warehouse with its Christensen stitching machines, and a loading bay.
+Canteen operations have been moved to premises on the opposite side of Whippendell Road.
+(From the Sun archives)

 Photo